For those new to senior market sales, Scopes of Appointment (SOAs) can be a foreign idea. But the basics of SOAs play a major role in the industry.

 A: Before any one-on-one marketing in-person or over the phone, the agent must obtain an SOA in advance from the beneficiary.

-A: When setting up the appointment to meet the beneficiary, you should send the SOA form so they can fill it out and give it to you at your meeting later.
+A: When setting up an appointment to meet the beneficiary, you should send an eScope for completion prior to the appointment.
 In the event of a walk-in meeting, you must collect an SOA before beginning any presentation.

 Q: What documentation do you need?